-Yes, our agreement does include Adobe mobile apps like Spark, Comp, Draw, and Sketch, which are available on Android and iOS via the App Store and Google Play.
+Yes, our agreement does include Adobe mobile apps like Spark, Photoshop Camera, Fresco, Capture and more which are available on Android and iOS via the App Store and Google Play.

 You can download and install CC desktop applications on Windows and MacOS systems.
 Activation is limited to two computers per Adobe ID, and can only be used on one computer at a time.
 For full details, please see On how many computers can I use my CC subscription?

 Students, when you graduate, you will be able to take all of your content with you by migrating your content from your school account to a new personal account.
 Please be advised that you will not be able to reverse this migration once it is initiated.
 Visit graduation.adobe.com to get started.